masone/ogn/README.md

 ### Coverage

-The (coverage tool)[http://ognrange.onglide.com/] displays the theoretical range of receivers.
+The [coverage tool](http://ognrange.onglide.com/) displays the theoretical range of receivers.
 Make sure your airfield is covered by a nearby receiver and not in a dead spot.

 ### Tracked aircrafts

-This tool only tracks aircrafts which are FLARM equipped and found in the (OGN devices database)[http://ddb.glidernet.org/].
+This tool only tracks aircrafts which are FLARM equipped and found in the [OGN devices database](http://ddb.glidernet.org/).
 Yes, this also includes your tow plane.

 ### Accuracy